jrdntnnr/berlin/readme.md

 •**Evening Farewell Dinner:** On your final evening, enjoy a memorable dinner back in the Charlottenburg/Wilmersdorf area or venture to a favorite spot you might have passed earlier in the week.
 Charlottenburg offers some upscale dining – e.g. along Kantstraße you’ll find excellent Asian cuisine (the street is known as Berlin’s Chinatown).
 Or head to an authentic German **Wirtshaus** (pub-restaurant) for one last round of schnitzel, beer, and maybe some apple strudel for dessert.
 As a nightcap, you could catch a jazz performance at the **A-Trane jazz club** near Savignyplatz or simply take an evening walk through the lit-up streets of West Berlin, reflecting on the five incredible days you’ve spent discovering the many facets of Berlin.

 **Additional Travel Tips**

 •**Public Transport:** Berlin’s public transport network (BVG) of U-Bahn, S-Bahn, trams, and buses is extensive and the best way to get around efficiently.
 Consider buying a multi-day transit pass (e.g. a 5-day **Berlin WelcomeCard** or **Berlin ABC pass** if you plan to go to Potsdam).
 With a pass, you can hop on/off all transit.
 For smartphone users, the BVG app provides route planning and mobile tickets.
-For example, you could use a command-line tool to simulate buying a ticket (just for fun, not an actual service):

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   # Hypothetical example of purchasing a 5-day Berlin AB zone transit pass via CLI  purchase_ticket --city Berlin --pass 5-day --zones AB   `

-_(Note: The above is a mock command for illustration!
-Tickets can be purchased at stations or on the BVG app.)_ Plan your routes with the BVG app or Google Maps – both are very accurate for Berlin’s transit.
-Trains typically run from early morning until around 1am (and U-Bahn runs all night on weekends).

 •**Walking & Biking:** Berlin is a very walkable city with flat terrain and well-marked bike lanes.
 For shorter distances, walking allows you to stumble upon hidden courtyards, street art, and local shops.
 Biking is another popular option – consider renting a bike for a day (many rental shops or bike-sharing services available) to explore parks like Tiergarten or neighborhoods like Prenzlauer Berg at your own pace.
 Drivers are used to cyclists, and many main roads have protected bike lanes.